Giovanni Bona: Biography

+Bona was born at Mondovì, in Piedmont, northern Italy, on 19 October 1609, though some sources give 9 or 10 October.
+He was the son of Giovanni Battista Bona, a military captain belonging to a noble family originally from the French Dauphiné, and Laura Zugano.

-Bona was born of an old French family at Mondovì, in Piedmont, northern Italy, on 19 October (according to some, 10 October) 1609.
-His father favoured a military career for him but, after passing some years at a nearby Jesuit college, he entered the Cistercian monastery of the Congregation of the Feuillants at Pinerolo in 1624.
-There, as also later at Rome, he pursued his studies with exceptional success.
+His father favoured a military career for him but, after studying for five years at a nearby Jesuit college in Mondovì, he entered the Cistercian monastery of the Congregation of the Feuillants at Pinerolo on 19 July 1625.